-CUMBERLAND COUNTY, NJ (January 22, 2015) – The Inspira Frank and Edith Scarpa Regional Cancer Pavilion’s Department of Radiation Oncology has been awarded a three-year term of accreditation in radiation oncology as the result of a recent review by the American College of Radiology (ACR).
+CUMBERLAND COUNTY, NJ (January 22, 2015) – The Frank and Edith Scarpa Regional Cancer Pavilion at Inspira Medical Center Vineland’s Department of Radiation Oncology has been awarded a three-year term of accreditation in radiation oncology as the result of a recent review by the American College of Radiology (ACR).
 Radiation oncology (radiation therapy) is the careful use of high-energy radiation to treat cancer.
 A radiation oncologist may use radiation to cure cancer or to relieve a cancer patient’s pain.

 The ACR is the nation’s oldest and most widely accepted radiation oncology accrediting body, with over 600 accredited sites, and 27 years of accreditation experience.
 The ACR seal of accreditation represents the highest level of quality and patient safety.
 Inspira’s radiation oncology team in Vineland has been accredited by the ACR since 1998, when it became one of the first programs in the state to earn the distinction.